 Students may also be interested in applying for the University Scholars Program.

-EEL 4905 Individual Study allows students to register, for credit, for a faculty-supervised customized independent-learning plan using written materials in an area of Computer Science over the duration of a semester.
-In order to be considered for EEL 4905, the proposed project must:
+CEN 4905 Individual Study allows students to register, for credit, for a faculty-supervised customized independent-learning plan using written materials in an area of Computer Engineering over the duration of a semester.
+In order to be considered for CEN 4905, the proposed project must: